-Email messages sent and received across a public Internet link are likely sent in their original plain text form.
-Several email service providers, such as Google, Microsoft and Yahoo, have announced that they are in the process of setting up encrypted email transmissions for messages between their own members and others that join in their initiative.
+Email messages sent and received across a public Internet link are likely sent in their original plain-text form.
+Several email service providers, such as Google, Microsoft, and Yahoo, are in the process of setting up encrypted email transmissions for messages between themselves and others that join in their initiative.
 However, it may be years before a majority of messages are encrypted for transit.
-And I would not ever make the assumption that all messages will be encrypted for the foreseeable future.

-- Minimize the transmission of information across email that could cause you problems (or heartache) if it was intercepted in transit, whether by your employer, family, government or hackers.
-Seek out a more secure form of information transference, such as encrypted file exchange, text chat, or video conferencing, for those items of importance of value.
+First, minimize the transmission of information across email that could cause you problems (or heartache) if it was intercepted in transit, whether by your employer, family, government, or hackers.
+Seek out a more secure form of information transference, such as encrypted file exchange, secured chat, or video conferencing, for those items of importance or value.

-All of us need to realize that the technology we use is rather young and it has not yet had the time to mature.
+All of us need to realize that most of the technology we use is rather young and it has not yet had the time to mature.
 We often strive to grab the latest and greatest gadget or upgrade to the newest release of a product.
-However, “new” means untested, and thus its flaws and exploits are unknown.
-We are placing too much faith in the developers, manufacturers and programmers of our hardware and software.
-I'm not suggesting we run from technology and return to pen and paper, but I am suggesting that we take a more cautious approach to using technology to store and protect our most important information and assets.
+However, “new” means untested and thus its flaws and exploits are unknown.
+We are placing too much faith in the developers, manufactures, and programmers of our hardware and software.
+I'm not suggesting we run from technology and return to pen and paper, but I am suggesting that we take a more cautious approach when using technology to store and protect our most important information and assets.

-We need to have more reliable backups as well as more backups.
-A backup is worthless if you cannot recover data from it.
-A single backup protects you only from data loss if the damaging event does not also destroy the backup.
+We need to have more reliable backups.
+A backup is worthless if you cannot recover data from it, and a single backup only protects you from data loss if the damaging event does not also destroy the backup.
 Everyone needs to follow the 3-2-1 rule of backups:

 1) Do not store both backups in the same physical/geographical location.

-We can also learn from this issue that no network is fully secure.
-We need to add additional layers of security to the existing infrastructure, including storage encryption, using multifactor authentication, tracking/auditing all access attempts, having stateful inspection firewalls, and monitoring it all with intrusion detection and prevention systems (IDPSs).
+We need to add additional layers of security to the existing infrastructure including storage encryption, using multifactor authentication, tracking/auditing all access attempts, having stateful inspection firewalls, and monitoring it all with intrusion detection and prevention systems (IPDS).

-There are also people who enjoy crafting false information for the purpose of misleading everyone.
-Sometimes they want to stir up a group, sometimes they want to get a strong reaction, sometimes they want to sell a product and sometimes they want to use the farce as a distraction.
+There is also a wide range of people who enjoy crafting false information to mislead everyone.
+Sometimes they want to stir up a group, sometimes they want to get a strong reaction, sometimes they want to sell a product, and sometimes they want to use the farce as a distraction.
 Online information sources, even news agencies, need to be filtered through a lens of skepticism.
-Take the time to investigate a claim, report, posting or headline.
+Take the time to investigate a claim, report, posting, or headline.
 Find out the source, consider opposing viewpoints and perspectives, and don't believe it just because it was posted online.